- The Washington State Legislature approved funding for a fourth Olympic Class ferry.

 - December 2012 - Construction began on second Olympic Class ferry, Samish.

-- Spring 2013 - Legislative session, possible consideration of funding for third Olympic Class ferry.
+- Spring 2014 - Legislative session, authorizes funding for third Olympic Class ferry.

 How can I get more information?